Radial Oscillations of Scalar Hair in Black Hole Bombs: dynamic evolution of scalar fields

 \section{dynamic evolution of scalar fields}

 We monitor key physical variables throughout the evolution, including the scalar field value $|\psi|$ and charge $Q_{\psi},$ the scalar field energy $E_{\psi}$ and energy density $\rho_{\psi},$ along with black hole charge $Q_{h}$ and irreducible mass $M_{h}.$ While charge and energy are transferred from and to the black hole, we confirm that the charge conservation $Q_{h}+Q_{\psi}=Q$ holds rigorously.
 Our studies reveal that RN black holes remain stable under small perturbations.
 Only significantly large perturbations can drive nonlinear instabilities---triggering black hole bomb---which ultimately induces a transition to hairy black holes.
-It differs from the linear superradiant instability, which exclusively transforms unstable black holes into hairy ones.
+This mechanism differs from the linear superradiant instability, which drives unstable black holes to hairy states under specific boundary conditions.
+Without such confinement (e.g., reflective boundaries or an AdS spacetime), the scalar field is radiated away instead of condensing into a stable hairy configuration.

 To gain deeper insights, we impose an initial scalar field perturbation of amplitude $p=0.26$ in numerical simulations.
 Varying the gauge coupling constant $q$ reveals that hairy black hole solutions emerge exclusively within the range $qM_{0}\in[2.998,5.286]$.
 For smaller $q,$ the black hole initially exchanges energy and charge with the scalar field, but rapidly absorbs the scalar field entirely, resulting in an enlarged bald RN black hole.
 For larger $q,$ the evolution resembles the weak-coupling case albeit with more pronounced transient energy-charge exchange.
 Ultimately, all extracted energy and charge are reabsorbed by the black hole, forming a more massive bald RN black hole.